 Stuart Kinemann, the Pulitzer Prize and Academy Award winning author of the non-fiction book, The Sugar Scandal was in desperate need of a secretary.
-His current one, Sophie was getting married in a fortnight and moving to Queensland, her soon to be husband’s home state.
+His current one, Sophie was moving to Queensland with her husband, Robin who had gotten a teaching job there.
 He stood at the window, looking out at the flickering lights in the distance.
 “Where on earth am I going to find someone as qualified as Sophie?” he wondered aloud.

 Grimacing, he turned around and faced her.
 “Shandra already has a job,” he informed her tightly.

 She had taken to drinking heavily after her friend, Lulu told her that she had seen him several times with a young African American woman and based on the description, she knew it had to be Shandra.
 When she confronted him about it, he didn’t deny that he had been with her but he denied that there was any hanky-panky between them.
 She didn’t believe him.
 “I’m sure she’ll quit her job just for a chance to work with you.
 Maybe she has the qualifications you’re looking for.
 Maybe, just maybe, she’s capable of doing other things besides sleeping with other women’s boyfriends.”

 “Don’t you think you’ve had enough to drink?”

 “What do you care?” she demanded.

 “Getting drunk is very unbecoming of you, Natalia.”

 “It’s your fault that I’m drinking like this.
 If you want me to stop, end your affair.”

 “Fine.
 If you want to drink yourself to death, be my guest.”
 He didn’t mean that, of course, but he was tired of denying that there was an affair between Shandra and him.
 Natalia’s constant jealousy and accusations were beginning to wear him down.
 This wasn’t the first time she had accused him of cheating on her.